newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava_git.md

 Okay, so there's 201 activities in here, as well as a lot of columns (85 of them), with a majority of these columns probably not being useful for my purposes right now.

-Now I want to explore the Garmin data as well before moving on the removing those unneccessary columns.
+Now I want to explore the Garmin data as well before moving on to removing those unneccessary columns.

 Garmin Data Files
 -----------------